tonezzz/Test/README.md

 # Test
-Just a test, for learning to use Git
+Just a test, for learning to use Git.